Excess Leave Program (ELP) for Law School

 Summary

-The Excess Leave Program (ELP) provides active duty Department of the Air Force officers another avenue to attend law school.
+The Excess Leave Program (ELP) for Law School provides commissioned Airmen and Guardians and/or USAF Academy cadets the opportunity to apply to attend law school and become judge advocates.
 Through the ELP, officers are responsible for all application expenses, tuition, and fees, and they do not receive pay or allowances.
-However, officers participating in the ELP continue to accrue time for promotion and retirement purposes and remain eligible for other active duty benefits (i.e. medical).
-Enlisted members are not eligible for the ELP.
-The active duty service commitment (ADSC) for the ELP is four years.
+However, service members participating in the ELP continue to accrue time for promotion and retirement purposes and remain eligible for other active duty benefits (i.e. medical).
+The active duty service commitment (ADSC) for the ELP is four years active duty and four years inactive reserve.

 Eligibility

-• Officer applicants must be in the grade of O-3 or below, with less than three years’ time in grade as an O-3
+• Be in pay grade O-3 (with less than three years’ time in grade as an O-3) or below at the time legal training begins

-• Graduate of a regionally accredited college or university with a bachelor’s degree
+• Be a graduate of a regionally accredited college or university with a baccalaureate degree or its equivalent at the time the selection board meets

 Benefit Highlights

-The ELP provides active duty Department of the Air Force officers and U.S. Air Force Academy cadets an opportunity to apply to attend law school and become judge advocates.
+The Excess Leave Program (ELP) for Law School provides both commissioned Airmen and Guardians and/or USAF Academy cadets the opportunity to apply to attend law school and become judge advocates.

 Prerequisites: